mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 #### <a id='CorrelationId'></a>3.2.1.9 CorrelationId
 The CorrelationId type used in these definitions is as defined in [Section 7.3.8](https://github.com/mojaloop/mojaloop-specification/blob/master/fspiop-api/documents/v1.1-document-set/API%20Definition%20v1.1.md#738-correlationid) of Ref.
 1 above.
 ##### 3.2.1.10 Credential
-The Credential object is used to store information about a publicKey and signature that has been regsitered with a Consent.
+The Credential object is used to store information about a publicKey and signature that has been registered with a Consent.
 This publicKey can be used to verify that transaction authorizations have been signed by the previously-registered privateKey, which resides on a User's device.